harrylclc/eaai17-cpr-recover/README.md

 This is data used in this publication:
 > Recovering Concept Prerequisite Relations from University Course Dependencies.
 > Chen Liang, Jianbo Ye, Zhaohui Wu, Bart Pursel, and C. Lee Giles.
-> In the 7th Symposium on Educational Advances in Artifical Intelligence, 2017.
+> In the 7th Symposium on Educational Advances in Artificial Intelligence, 2017.

 The files are: